-The rates of fee for state (record) registration of legal entities, their branches and representative offices, except for commercial organizations and their re-registration, are as follows:
+The rates of fee for state (record) registration of legal entities, their branches and representative offices, except for commercial organizations and their reregistration, are as follows:

-I. The amount of payment for state registration (including reorganization in cases provided for by the legislation of the RK) of children's and youth public associations, public associations of people with disabilities, record registration of their branches and representative offices, branches of national

-108 Art.
-616 of the TC RK 109 Art.
-617 of the TC RK and regional ethnic-cultural public associations is 2 MCI (600 tenge).
-For re-registration and for registration of termination of activity (including re-organization in cases stipulated by the legislation of the RK), and deregistration - I MCI (3,450 tenge);

-- 2. The fee for state registration of associations of property owners of an apartment building, for registration of termination of activity, record registration and deregistration of their branches and representative offices is I MCI (3,450 tenge); for re-registration 0.5 MCI (1,725 tenge); - 3.
-The fee for state registration (and re-registration) of political parties, their branches and representative offices, for registration of termination of activity, record registration, and deregistration is 14 MCI (48,300 tenge); - 4.
-The fee for state (record) registration, re-registration of other legal entities, their branches and representative offices, registration of termination of activity, record registration, and deregistration is 6.5 MCI (22,425 tenge).
+- I) The amount of payment for state registration (including reorganization in cases provided for by the legislation of the RK) of children's and youth public associations, public associations of people with disabilities, record registration of their branches and representative offices, branches of national and regional ethnic-cultural public associations is 2 MCI (600 tenge).
+For re-registration and for registration of termination of activity (including reorganization in cases stipulated by the legislation of the RK), and deregistration I MCI (3,450 tenge); - 2) The fee for state registration of associations of property owners of an apartment building, for registration of termination of activity, record registration and deregistration of their branches and representative offices is I MCI (3,450 tenge); for re-registration 0.5 MCI (1,725 tenge); - The fee for state registration (and re-registration) of political parties, their branches and representative offices, for registration of termination of activity, record registration, and deregistration is 14 MCI (48,300 tenge); - 4) The fee for state (record) registration, re-registration of other legal entities, their branches and representative offices, registration of termination of activity, record registration, and deregistration is 6.5 MCI (22,425 tenge).